-The payments provided for in this paragraph 10 shall be made as set forth above.
-Petitioner will continue to receive the annuity payments from the Life Insurance Company only so long as she, Jennifer Engling, is alive at the time that a particular payment is due.
-Written notice shall be provided to the Secretary of Health and Human Services and the Life Insurance Company within twenty (20) days of Jennifer Engling's death.
+The payments provided for in this paragraph shall be made as set forth above in paragraph 10(a).
+Petitioner will continue to receive the annuity payments from the Life Insurance Company only so long as she, Janet Hoehner, is alive at the time that a particular payment is due.
+Written notice shall be provided to the Secretary of Health and Human Services and the Life Insurance Company within twenty (20) days of Janet Hoehner's death.

-11. The annuity contract will be owned solely and exclusively by the Secretary of Health and Human Services and will be purchased as soon as practicable following the entry of a judgment in conformity with this Stipulation.
+- 11. The annuity contract will be owned solely and exclusively by the Secretary of Health and Human Services and will be purchased as soon as practicable following the entry of a judgment in conformity with this Stipulation.
 The parties stipulate and agree that the Secretary of Health and Human Services and the United States of America are not responsible for the payment of any sums other than the amounts set forth in paragraph 8 herein and the amounts awarded pursuant to paragraph 12 herein, and that they do not guarantee or insure any of the future annuity payments.
-Upon the purchase of the annuity contract, the Secretary of Health and Human Services and the United States of America are released from any and all obligations with respect to future annuity payments.

-12. As soon as practicable after the entry of judgment on entitlement in this case, and after petitioner has filed both a proper and timely election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), and an application, the parties will submit to further proceedings before the special master to award reasonable attorneys' fees and costs incurred in proceeding Respondent denies that petitioner suffered the onset of MS as the result of her June 4, 2007 varicella vaccination and denies that the vaccine caused her condition and current disabilities.
+Upon the purchase of the annuity contract, the Secretary of Health and Human Services and the United States of America are released from any and all obligations with respect to future annuity payments. - 12.
+As soon as practicable after the entry of judgment on entitlement in this case, and after petitioner has filed both a proper and timely election to receive compensation pursuant to 42 U.S.C. § 300aa-21(a)(1), and an application, the parties will submit to further proceedings before the special master to award reasonable attorneys' fees and costs incurred in proceeding upon this petition.